 There is a curious rebellion against higher education.
 I get the sense that it’s an overreaction, a correction to the unquestioned emphasis placed onto college over the past few decades.
-The millennial generation is no longer seeing the gains enjoyed by previous generations, and education itself has moved away from teaching critical thinking and evaluation, and increasingly towards supplying a certification in work competency.
+The millennial generation is no longer seeing the gains enjoyed by previous generations1, and education itself has moved away from teaching critical thinking and evaluation, and increasingly towards supplying a certification in work competency.

 So when someone says college is “a poor choice for a lot of people”, that’s a misguided – if somewhat understandable – sentiment.

 First, a pet peeve: the piece is referring attending school in preparation for a career in software development, but speaks as if the norms in the software industry are universally applicable across all jobs.
 For many occupations, schooling is formal and necessary accreditation, and sometimes acts as a stepping stone to other professions that may require additional years of study.
 Even if engineering managers accept self-taught prodigies onto their teams, the vast majority of employers do not and should not ignore college degrees.
 Let’s stick within the computing-related majors.

 - Student debt.
 Students have had to take out bigger loans as the cost of tuition is increasing, but software engineering has consistently been one of the top-paying jobs out of school.
 This is less about the inability to pay loans back, but really about whether the monetary cost is worth the investment.